Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 $1,000 toward travel or transfer to United, Southwest, and more.

-All three Southwest Rapid Rewards credit cards are now out with 60,000 point offers, which are all-time highs.
-The 60,000 point deal is available for a limited time on the personal Plus and Premier cards, while the Premier Business is continuing along with the 60,000 points it’s been offering for the last several months.
+The 50,000 point deal is available for a limited time on the personal Plus and Premier cards, while the Premier Business is continuing along with the 60,000 points it’s been offering for the last several months.

 The spending requirements are pretty simple.

-Just spend $2,000 in the first 3 months of holding the card for the personal Plus or Premier, or $3,000 in 3 months for the Business Premier, and you’ll earn the full 60,000 points.
+Just spend $2,000 in the first 3 months of holding the card for the personal Plus or Premier and you’ll earn 50,000 points, or $3,000 in 3 months for the Business Premier, and you’ll earn the full 60,000 points.
 You’ll pay the annual fee upfront on all of these cards: $69 for the Plus, and $99 for the Premier and Premier Business.

 Southwest Companion Pass status lets you bring a designated companion along on all your Southwest flights for no airfare, just pay the taxes and fees, as many times as you want for all of the rest of this year, and all of next year.